J-Wall/camfi/docs/usage/image_annotation.rst

    and click on it.
 You can now start working from that image.

-4. You move between images (backwards and forwards) with the sideways arrows in the top menu (see the blue oval to the right in Fig. B1), or you can use the sideways arrows on your keyboard.
+4. You move between images (backwards and forwards) with the sideways arrows in the top menu (see the blue oval to the right in :numref:`fig-navigating_via`), or you can use the sideways arrows on your keyboard.

-5. To zoom in and out, use the magnifying glass (+ or -, see the yellow oval in the upper right corner in Fig. B1).
+5. To zoom in and out, use the magnifying glass (+ or -, see the yellow oval in the upper right corner in :numref:`fig-navigating_via`).

-6. To the left, you can find different Region shapes (see the red oval in Fig.
+6. To the left, you can find different Region shapes (see the red oval in :numref:`fig-region_shapes`).
-   B2).
 The only ones I have been using are the “Circular region shape”, the “Point region shape”, and the “Polyline region shape”.

+   .. _fig-region_shapes:

    .. figure:: figures/region_shapes.png
       :width: 100 %
       :alt: Region shapes in VIA

-      Figure B2.
       Region shapes in VIA

       ..

-   * Circular region shape: This shape can be used when you cannot see the whole moth (or the whole motion blur), e.g., when the moth is going out the edge of the image (see the moth in the upper right corner in Fig. B3), if another moth or object is covering it, or if you find it hard to see where the motion blur starts and ends.
+   * Circular region shape: This shape can be used when you cannot see the whole moth (or the whole motion blur), e.g., when the moth is going out the edge of the image (see the moth in the upper right corner in :numref:`fig-circle_annotation`), if another moth or object is covering it, or if you find it hard to see where the motion blur starts and ends.
      To draw a circle region, simply press single click and drag the mouse.

+     .. _fig-circle_annotation:

      .. figure:: figures/circle_annotation.png
         :width: 100 %
         :alt: Example of circle annotation

-        Figure B3.
         Example of circle annotation.

         ..

-   * Point region shape: This shape can be used when the moth is visible as a point (usually in brighter conditions; see the two moths in Fig. B4).
+   * Point region shape: This shape can be used when the moth is visible as a point (usually in brighter conditions; see the two moths in :numref:`fig-point_annotation`).
 There is not as much motion blur, because the sun has not set yet, meaning the camera used a shorter exposure time.
      It can also be used when the area of the moth is too small for the circular region shape to function.
 When this is the case, an error message will show up at the bottom of the screen.
 To define a point, press single click.

+     .. _fig-point_annotation:

      .. figure:: figures/point_annotation.png
         :width: 100 %
         :alt: Example of point annotations

-        Figure B4.
         Example of point annotations.

         ..

    * Polyline region shape: This shape should be used when the moth is visible as a line (due to motion blur).
-Often, you can see the flapping of the wings (see Fig. B3).
+Often, you can see the flapping of the wings (see :numref:`fig-circle_annotation`).
 To draw a polyline, single click on the start of the motion blur, and then at the end of the motion blur.
 To finish drawing the polyline, press “Enter” on the keyboard.
 It is important to make sure that the ends of the polyline annotations match up with the ends of the motion blur.
-Also important is to follow the line carefully - by clicking along the line several times - so that a bend is properly annotated (see the polyline in Fig. B5).
+Also important is to follow the line carefully - by clicking along the line several times - so that a bend is properly annotated (see the polyline in :numref:`fig-polyline_annotation`).

+     .. _fig-polyline_annotation:

      .. figure:: figures/polyline_annotation.png
         :width: 100 %
         :alt: Example of polyline annotation

-        Figure B5.
         Example of polyline annotation.

         ..

-7. In the bottom left corner, you can find different Keyboard Shortcuts (see Fig. B6).
+7. In the bottom left corner, you can find different Keyboard Shortcuts (see :numref:`fig-keyboard_shortcuts`).
 There is an explanation to the right of each shortcut.
 Some of them can be quite helpful, e.g. how to “Delete selected regions”.
 You basically just click on the region shape and it becomes selected.
 Then you can delete it by clicking on the letter “d”.
 Some shapes can be harder than others to delete, e.g. polylines, simply because the lines are so thin.
 Just be patient, it will work eventually.

+   .. _fig-keyboard_shortcuts:

    .. figure:: figures/keyboard_shortcuts.png
       :width: 100 %
       :alt: Button to view keyboard shortcuts in VIA

-      Figure B6.
       Button to view keyboard shortcuts in VIA.

       ..

 8. Do not forget to save.
 Do this regularly, about every 30 min.
-You can find "Save" in the top menu under "Project" (see Fig. B1).
+You can find "Save" in the top menu under "Project" (see :numref:`fig-navigating_via`).
    It is recommended to save each time to a new file, with a file name based on which image in the project you are up to.
 This will mitigate the risk of file corruption problems and will aid in keeping track of progress.

 Examples of problematic images and FAQ
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _fig-problematic_busy:

 .. figure:: figures/problematic_busy.png
    :width: 100 %
    :alt: Extremely busy image

-   Figure B7.
    Extremely busy image.

    ..